NOTNA9015/Laser-Cat-Modded/README.md

 # Laser-Cat-Modded

 A version of Laser Cat with slight modifications.
-Such as all characters costing 1 point and secret ninja is buyable.
+Such as all characters unlocked and uncapped fire and black holes.

 Might add new character(s) at some point